 - You will be taken to the recovery room to the general or day care ward.
 You will need to rest until the effects of the anaesthetic have worn off.
-You will have a drip in your arm to keep you well-hydrated. - Your anaesthetist will arrange for you to have painkillers for the first few days after the operation. - You will be encouraged to get out of bed and move around as soon as possible, as this helps prevent chest infections and blood clots. - Your surgical team will assess your progress and answer any questions you have about the operation.
+You will have a drip in your arm to keep you well-hydrated. - Your anaesthetist will arrange for you to have painkillers for the first few days after the operation. - You will be encouraged to get out of bed and move around as soon as possible, as this helps prevent chest infections and blood clots.

+Your surgical team will assess your progress and answer any questions you have about the operation.

+Leaving hospital

-Leaving hospital Length of stay
+Length of stay

 How long you will be in hospital varies from patient to patient and depends on how quickly you recover from the operation and the anaesthetic.
-Most patients having this type of surgery will be in hospital for one day or an overnight stay.
+Most patients having this type of surgery will be in hospital for 0-1 day or an overnight stay.
+You may go home with a catheter and will be brought back to removal in 2-4 weeks.